zineos/aimet/Docs/techniques/analysis_tools/layer_output_generation.rst

 Layer output generation is an API that captures and saves intermediate layer-outputs of your pre-trained model.
 The model can be original (FP32) or a :class:`QuantizationSimModel`.

-The layer outputs are named according to the exported model (PyTorch, ONNX, or TensorFlow) by the QuantSim export API :func:`QuantizationSimModel.export`.
+The layer outputs are named according to the exported model (PyTorch or ONNX) by the QuantSim export API :func:`QuantizationSimModel.export`.

 This enables layer output comparison between quantization simulated (QuantSim) models